schierlm/Oberon-extended-history/README.md

-# The Extended Oberon operating system and the Revised Oberon-2 programming language
+# The Extended Oberon operating system and the Oberon-2 (2020 Edition) programming language
-The Extended Oberon System (EOS) is a revision of the *Project Oberon 2013* operating system.
+The Extended Oberon System (EOS) is a revision of the *Project Oberon 2013* operating system and its compiler.

 Note: In this repository, the term "Project Oberon 2013" refers to a re-implementation of the original "Project Oberon" on an FPGA development board around 2013, as published at www.projectoberon.com.

 Features

-* Revised Oberon-2 programming language, implementing a strict superset of Revised Oberon (=Oberon-07)
+* Oberon-2 (2020 Edition) programming language, implementing a strict superset of Oberon-07
 * Safe module unloading
 * System building and maintenance tools
 * Smooth line scrolling with variable line spaces